The History of the Future

 10 – Saturn and Jupiter Public Domain

-Astrologers in Protestant Prague had been studying the Ancient Hidden Astrology Books of Abu Ma’shar, the Abbasid astrologer whom I wrote about in Part 3a.
+Astrologers in Protestant Prague had been studying the Ancient Hidden Astrology Books of Abu Ma’shar, the Abbasid scholar whom I wrote about in Tool 3.
 He had predicted that a bearded star would appear around 1603 as the 240-year pattern of Saturn/Jupiter grand conjunctions moved into the fire sign of Sagittarius.
 Kepler was also aware of Michel de Nostredame’s 50-year-old prophecies about 1585 and 1606 (which I wrote about earlier).

 From Prague, Kepler began patiently observing the Saturn/Jupiter conjunction in 1603.
 He was eagerly awaiting a supernova.
 He was not disappointed.
 [38]